Frontier Worker Permit

 G. What the Frontier Worker Permit allows you to do

 Your permit allows you to enter the UK as a frontier worker and proves your right to:

 - access benefits and services, including NHS healthcare system

 Loss of frontier worker status can lead to an application being refused, as can reasons of public policy, public security or public health.

 An application can also be refused on the ground that there is a “misuse” of frontier worker rights.
 This is a sort of genuineness test: there will be a misuse of rights if someone intends to “obtain an advantage from the immigration rules by engaging in conduct which artificially creates the conditions required to satisfy the criteria set out in the immigration rules”.

-Administrative review and appeal rights are available from 31 December 2020.
+Administrative review and appeal rights are available for this visa category.

 - We can advise on the procedure, requirements and merits of making an application for leave to enter or remain in a Frontier worker visa category;

 - We can advise and represent our clients in making representations in support of their immigration matters;

 - We can advise on the merits of an administrative review in the event of any refusal and represent clients in appeals.